The United Nations

-In 2013 we created and piloted The V Sign - an international symbol, that a child of any age can use to signify they are in danger.
-The V Sign is our contribution to preventative measures to stop violence against children.
+In 2013 we created and piloted The V Sign - a simple hand symbol, that a child of any age can use to self identify they are in danger.
+The V Sign is our contribution to a preventative measure to stop violence against children.
 We further support separating child trafficking from human trafficking and campaign for An International Day to Stop the Trafficking of Children.

 youth education for employment - youth develop employable skills through volunteerism

-Twice annually, we host an Education for Employment Seminar.
-At the seminar, students are connected with opportunities to volunteer and gain the skills necessary to transition to a career successfully, regardless of their financial situation.
-Our seminars focus on connecting students with opportunities that will provide seamless transition from volunteer to career.
+Annually, we host an Education for Employment Seminars where students are connected with opportunities to volunteer and gain the employable skills necessary to transition from school to a career, regardless of their financial situation.
 To date, thousands of young people have attended a Shirley Ann Sullivan Educational Foundation "Education for Employment" Seminar.

 millennial's and gen z